-(b) The Commission shall withdraw an instructor's approval when their annual License Examination Performance Record fails to exceed 40 percent in each of the previous two license years.
-Following withdrawal, the instructor shall be ineligible to apply for approval for a period of one year.
+(b) If an instructor's annual License Examination Performance Record fails to exceed 40 percent in each of the previous two license years and the instructor was approved by the Commission during the entire previous two years, the Commission shall limit the instructor's approval such that the instructor shall not teach prelicensing or postlicensing courses.
+Said limitation shall be effective July 1st of the calendar year following the Commission's determination.